liuxin0824/BCV-LR-discrete/README.md

 ___
 >**answer to Q5: We conduct extra ablation experiments.**

-As per your suggestions, we first conducted additional experiments, where we finetune the self-supervised encoder with $L_{la}$ and $L_{ft}$ repectively.
+As per your suggestions, we first conducted additional experiments, where we finetuned the self-supervised encoder with $L_{la}$ and $L_{ft}$ respectively.
 The results in Table IV demonstrate that whether finetuning self-supervised visual representation doesn't yield apprent effct on policy performance (curves are also similar).
 This phenomenon has also been observed in self-supervised RL[7], leading some works to fine-tune self-supervised features while others opt to freeze them.
 |Task|Finetuning via $L_{la}$|Finetuning via $L_{ft}$|No visual finetuning|
 |-|-|-|-|
 |reacher_hard|876 ± 15|**906 ± 65**|900 ± 31|